Buyer GuideBuyer evaluation

 Procurement suites that lead with these features (Coupa, SAP Ariba, Oracle Fusion) are not wrong about their value — they're wrong about their audience.
 They were built for procurement teams that exist as a department.
 A small team is one buyer with two side jobs.

-How to rank the tools for your small team
+How to rank purchase order software for your small team

 The right ranking is by which of the ten features actually relieve your team's current pain.
 The recommended order to evaluate: